Coaching

 Fitness

-In general terms, the more in shape a runner is in, the better he or she can tolerate the stresses running and training causes.
-Participating in a structured, progressive running program helps with this.
+In general terms, the more in shape an athlete is in, the better he or she can tolerate the stresses sports participation and training cause.
+Participating in a structured, progressive training program helps with this.

 Recovery